-The services agreement between the Company and the general manager provides for a remuneration based on the number of hours performed.
+The services agreement between the Company and the general manager provides exclusively for a remuneration based on the number of hours performed.

 10.7.3.
-Remuneration and other benefits granted to the directors
+Remuneration and other benefits granted to the directors in 2020

-In accordance with the decision taken by the ordinary general meeting of 2017, the fixed remuneration for the directors amounts to \leq 30.000 per person for the accounting year 2019.
-The fixed remuneration of the chairman of the board amounts to \leq 60.000.
+In accordance with the decision taken by the ordinary general meeting of 2017, the fixed remuneration for the directors amounts to \in 30,000 per person for the accounting year 2020.
+The fixed remuneration of the chairman of the board amounts to \notin 60,000.